 - Find Unito in the list of Authorized Applications and REVOKE its access.
 Don't worry, we won't feel a thing.

-- Back on the Unito App, ADD a GitHub connector again from the Your connectors sidebar.
+- Back on the Unito App, ADD a GitHub account again from the Your Connectors sidebar.

 - You'll be brought to GitHub where you will be asked to grant access to your repositories and organizations.

 - If your organization has enabled third party application restrictions, you might need to request access from the organization owners.
 On the GitHub authorization page, click the REQUEST ACCESS button for each organization you want Unito to access.